build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 ## How to Identify Unused Resources?

-Recently I was using [**AWS Amplify**](https://docs.amplify.aws/) to make a workshop for students learning serverless app development.
+Recently I was using [**AWS Amplify**](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html?sc_channel=el&sc_campaign=costwave&sc_content=tidy-your-bedroom&sc_geo=mult&sc_country=mult&sc_outcome=acq) to make a workshop for students learning serverless app development.
 Every time I tested an iteration of the workshop, I created an IAM user with only the minimum permissions needed to use Amplify.
 Amplify makes it easy to provision resources like storage, functions, NoSQL database tables and authentication.
 I diligently deleted the IAM user when each time I was finished, but that only removes the user, not the resources Amplify created.

-Soon after this, I created an [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/) domain for a student demo.
+Soon after this, I created an [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html?sc_channel=el&sc_campaign=costwave&sc_content=tidy-your-bedroom&sc_geo=mult&sc_country=mult&sc_outcome=acq) domain for a student demo.
 I had finished the demo, and no longer needed the Amazon SageMaker Studio domain.
 I thought I had switched off the service, but I hadn't deleted it yet.

-Then I logged into my **AWS Console** to be greeted with an unexpected estimated cost:
+Then I logged into my **AWS Management Console** to be greeted with an unexpected estimated cost:

 ![A screenshot of AWS Console cost and usage pane showing a 15 dollar bill](images/cost-and-usage.png "Unexpected costs from resources that were no longer needed")

 I didn't think I had anything running in my account, but I soon discovered that the resources that Amplify had provisioned for me were still active in the account, waiting to be used, and costing me money each month.
 SageMaker Studio was patiently waiting for me to come back and do some more data science, and the cost was adding up.
 I no longer needed any of these resources, but I was presented with a challenge - how do I find **all** the S3 buckets, DynamoDB tables etc. that Amplify and SageMaker had created?
 To make it more complicated, I had written the Amplify workshop in the **eu-west-1** region, and tested it in different regions including **us-east-1** and **us-east-2** regions.
 How would I find *all* my resources in *all* my regions without an extensive hunt?

-The easiest way I have found is to use **[AWS Resource Explorer](https://docs.aws.amazon.com/resource-explorer/latest/userguide/welcome.html)**.
+The easiest way I have found is to use **[AWS Resource Explorer](https://docs.aws.amazon.com/resource-explorer/latest/userguide/welcome.html?sc_channel=el&sc_campaign=costwave&sc_content=tidy-your-bedroom&sc_geo=mult&sc_country=mult&sc_outcome=acq)**.

 ### AWS Resource Explorer

 AWS Resource Explorer makes it easy to search for resources in your AWS account.
 It supports a range of resource types such as Amazon S3 buckets or Amazon DynamoDB tables.
 Most conveniently, Resource Explorer works across multiple AWS Regions available to your account to make it easy to see an overview of what exists and where it is located.

 AWS Resource Explorer does not charge for usage, but you do have to set it up and let it index all the resources before you can use it.